-3HE 19239 AAAC TQZZA 01 Edition: 01 October 2023
+3HE 19239 AAAD TQZZA 01 Edition: 01 December 2023

 © 2023 Nokia.

-Use subject to Terms available at: www.nokia.com/terms Nokia is committed to diversity and inclusion.
+Nokia is committed to diversity and inclusion.
 We are continuously reviewing our customer documentation and consulting with standards bodies to ensure that terminology is inclusive and aligned with the industry.
 Our future customer documentation will be updated accordingly.